“A rarity in music” and “an extraordinary American alto on the rise.” NY Times

 Elsewhere Avery has sung Bradamante Alcina cond.
 Jonathan Cohen & Bach Cantatas cond.
 Bernard Labadie, both with with Les Violons du Roy, The Listeners by Caroline Shaw with the Philharmonia Baroque Orchestra cond.
 Richard Egarr, Les Nuits D’été and Brahms Alto Rhapsody with the American Classical Orchestra under Thomas Crawford and Dido and Aeneas with the Early Opera Company at the Concertgebouw Amsterdam.
 A regular interpreter of the Messiah, recent performances have included the National Arts Centre Orchestra with Bernard Labadie, the Handel & Haydn Society cond.
 Václav Luks and for St Paul Chamber Orchestra cond.
 Paul McCreesh.

 As a recording artist, Avery appears as the Sorceress Dido & Aeneas with La Nuova Musica for the Pentatone label and in Caroline Shaw’s The Listeners with the Philharmonia Baroque Orchestra on their own label.
 Avery’s first solo album of Handel arias with Nicholas McGegan and the Philharmonia Baroque Orchestra, selected as Editor’s Choice in Gramophone Magazine, was released in 2020 to huge critical acclaim.

-Avery Amereau received her Bachelor of Music degree at Mannes College of Music, and went on to obtain a Masters of Music and Artist Dipoma at The Juilliard School, where she was the proud recipient of a Kovner Fellowship and awarded the Shoshana Foundation 2017 Richard F Gold Career Grant.
+Avery studied at Mannes College of Music and The Juilliard School where she was the recipient of a Kovner Fellowship and the Shoshana Foundation 2017 Richard F Gold Career Grant.